Laura Riley

 I joined Sheffield Hallam in January 2022 where I am involved in the Community Justice Learning programme, the delivery of the Probation Qualification degree route for individuals training to be a probation officer, undergraduate and postgraduate criminology degrees.
 I act as academic advisor for Level 5 and Level 6 students.
 I am currently involved with department colleagues researching youth to adult transitions in probation and cross department research with education colleagues regarding young people at risk of educational exclusion and criminal exploitation.

-Specialist areas of interest include youth justice, care leaver's experiences within the Criminal Justice System and youth offending to probation transitions.
+Areas of interest include youth justice, care leaver's experiences within the Criminal Justice System, youth offending to probation transitions and young adults.

 About